-Katherine Hamnett launches ‘Choose NHS’ campaign
+Katharine Hamnett launches ‘Choose NHS’ campaign

 The exclusive t-shirt designs want to encourage tactical voting in the upcoming election